Battle of Imjin River (1592)

 The Battle of Imjin River (Japanese: 臨津江の戦い) was a battle during the 1592 Japanese invasion of Korea.
-Gim Myeongweon's northern defense was defeated and the Japanese were able to cross over and invade northern Korea.
+Kim Myŏngwŏn's northern defense was defeated and the Japanese were able to cross over and invade northern Korea.

 Background

 The Joseon royal family left Hanseong for Pyeongyang on 9 June, a few days before the Japanese took the city on 12 June.
 When the Japanese arrived they found the city destroyed and in anarchy.
 After resting for two weeks in Hanseong, the Japanese armies resumed their advance on 27 June.
 The Japanese vanguard was the army under Konishi Yukinaga and Sō Yoshitoshi, followed by the army of Kato Kiyomasa and the army of Kuroda Nagamasa.
-The Japanese forces arrived at the Imjin River without difficulty, but found that the Koreans had finally managed to mount an effective defense, and had 10,000 soldiers amassed on the far bank under the command of Gim Myeongweon.
+The Japanese forces arrived at the Imjin River without difficulty, but found that the Koreans had finally managed to mount an effective defense, and had 10,000 soldiers amassed on the far bank under the command of Kim Myŏngwŏn.

 Battle

 Although the Korean forces were in an ideal position, able to cut down the Japanese as they crossed the river in small numbers, the Korean army was hampered by the lack of a clear chain-of-command.
-Some of the defenders were not under Gim's command, including 3000 men from northern Korea under the government minister Han Ung-in.
+Some of the defenders were not under Kim's command, including 3000 men from northern Korea under the government minister Han Ung-in.

 Seeing that the Koreans would not budge after waiting for ten days, the Japanese forces conducted a false retreat to lure them into attacking.
 The Koreans took the bait.
 One inexperienced commander, Sin Hal, immediately ordered his men to cross the river and attack the Japanese.
 A more experienced commander, Yu Geuk-ryang, was unable to dissuade him and ended up leading the charge himself after being accused of cowardice.
 Some of Han Un-in's veterans, experienced in Jurchen tactics, were also reluctant to follow, suspecting it to be a ruse, but they were executed.
-Gim Myeongweon thought the attack was a bad idea, but could do not stop it since he did not have full control over the entire army.
+Kim Myŏngwŏn thought the attack was a bad idea, but could do not stop it since he did not have full control over the entire army.

 A portion of the Korean army thus crossed the river and rushed past the abandoned Japanese campsite into the ambush.
 The Japanese fired on them with muskets and chased them to the river, where they were slaughtered.
 Yu Geuk-ryang and Sin Hal were both killed.
 A civil official on the north bank of the river fled.
-Surrounding soldiers thought that he was Gim Myeongweon, so they panicked and fled as well, abandoning the defense.
+Surrounding soldiers thought that he was Kim Myŏngwŏn, so they panicked and fled as well, abandoning the defense.